ERDES: A Benchmark Video Dataset for Retinal Detachment and Macular Status Classification in Ocular Ultrasound: Background Summary

 \section{Background \& Summary}

 Retinal detachment (RD) is a serious ocular condition in which the neurosensory retina separates from the underlying retinal pigment epithelium (RPE), potentially leading to permanent vision loss if not treated immediately~\cite{Steel2014, GhaziGreen}.
 It affects approximately 1 in 10,000 people annually, with a lifetime risk of close to 1 in 300, and is more common in individuals with risk factors such as increasing age, prior cataract surgery, myopia, or ocular trauma~\cite{GarianoKim}.
 Common symptoms include flashes of light (photopsia), floaters, blurred vision, and loss of peripheral visual field~\cite{GarianoKim}.
 Given its potential for irreversible damage, RD is considered an ophthalmic emergency~\cite{GhaziGreen}.
-However, vision loss is often preventable with timely surgical intervention, especially when the macula $-$ the central region of the retina responsible for high-acuity vision $-$ remains attached~\cite{GarianoKim}.
-In developing this dataset, we focused on three diagnostic categories with clinical significance: eyes without retinal detachment (Non-RD), retinal detachment (RD), and macular status (macula intact vs. macula detached), the latter being a key determinant of both prognosis and urgency of intervention.
+However, vision loss is often preventable with timely surgical intervention, especially when the macula---the central region of the retina responsible for high-acuity vision---remains attached~\cite{GarianoKim}.
+A closely related condition, posterior vitreous detachment (PVD), is a common age-related process in which the vitreous gel separates from the retina due to vitreous liquefaction and weakening of vitreoretinal adhesions, often causing symptoms that closely mimic the presenting symptoms of retinal detachment.
+However, unlike RD, uncomplicated PVD generally has a benign course, although it increases the risk of retinal tears that can progress to retinal detachment.
+As a result, the clinical presentation does not reliably distinguish a benign PVD from a vision-threatening RD~\cite{Johnson2010, AhmedTripathy2023, Hollands2009}.
+In developing this dataset, we focused on two primary diagnostic categories: eyes without retinal detachment (Non-RD), which includes both normal eyes and posterior vitreous detachment (PVD), and eyes with retinal detachment (RD), which are further subcategorized by macular status (macula-detached vs. macula-intact)---the latter being a key determinant of both prognosis and urgency of intervention.